Tango classes at a glance.

 Workshops coming up for 2014)

-- January 18th & 25th Milonga Workshops with Sari & Jeff
+October 25th Magic of Milonga with Sari & Jeff

 The recommendation is that combining our classes with the Practica and our Milongas offers the best path to becoming a classic Tango dancer.
 Once acquired, this is a skill you can be proud to use in milongas throughout the world.